Search

 Airlines flying to Florence Peretola Airport

-You’ll also find seasonal flights from Florence to other cities like Edinburgh, Brussels, Copenhagen, Oslo, Geneva, Marseille and Lyon.
-For destinations beyond the continent, you’ll have to prepare for at least a stopover or two in larger transport hubs, as FLR doesn’t accommodate the widebody aircraft required for long-haul flights.
+Seasonal flights expand the network to additional European destinations depending on the time of year.
+For destinations beyond Europe, you’ll need at least a stopover or two in larger transport hubs, as FLR doesn’t accommodate the widebody aircraft required for long-haul flights.

-Most of the eateries at the airport are conveniently clustered together, so it’s easy to select from the options available.
-But it’s really just a handful of places, so don’t expect an overwhelming amount of choice like you might find at larger airports.
+The dining options at Florence Peretola Airport are limited to a handful of places, but most eateries are conveniently clustered together, making it easy to select from what’s available.
 Still, you’ll be able to get quality pizza and Italian coffee, and does anything else really matter here?

-I usually get a caffeine hit and a sandwich from Briciole Bakery and Café for a midday flight, or grab a slice of pizza next door at MyChef Restaurant if I’m flying out in the evening.
-You’ll also find a small bar and bakery after the security check, and here you can grab a quick snack or drink while you’re waiting for your flight.
+I usually get a caffeine hit and a sandwich from Briciole Bar and Café for a midday flight, or grab a slice of pizza next door at MyChef Restaurant if I’m flying out in the evening.
+You’ll also find a small bar and bakery after the security check, where you can grab a quick snack or drink while you’re waiting for your flight.

 It’s a pretty basic lounge, but it still has comfortable seating, some food and drinks available (including coffee or wine, depending on the time of day), free Wi-Fi and charging points.
 During busy times, the lounge can become crowded, but it’s still a more comfortable place to wait for your flight if you have some spare time.
 It’s also really the only place business travelers will find appropriate space to work.